tvn9/fngo/README.md

 ### Passing function to function

-example of how to pass function to function
+Example of how to pass function to function

 ```
 type predicate func(i int) bool